yevbes/Flowable-History-Example/README.md

 History task logging is enabled from the Process Engine Configuration class method `setEnableHistoricTaskLogging`.

+## Flowable Java API
+This approach consists in obtaining relevant information from data base tables using Spring Boot Controller-Service methods.

+###### This project includes two services which obtaining information from data base and return it to controller:
+- **TaskService** - obtain all id's of completed tasks from database table HistoricTaskInstance.
+- **ClaimsCompletesService** - obtain all relevant information of completed task by its id from data base table HistoricTaskLog.

+###### Controllers which responds to the request from the client by endpoints:
+- **TaskController** - has method to get all completed task with endpoint `{{baseUrl}}/task-history/tasks`
+- **ClaimsCompletesController** - has method to get all relevant data of completed tasks by its id with the following endpoint `{{baseUrl}}/task-history/claims-completed/:taskId`

+### Example
+#### Get complete user tasks id's

 ## Rest API
 #### History detail queries
 Historic detail data can be fetched using following queries: